timplifier/obsidian-notes/android/interviewQuestions/src/main/java/corp/tbm/timplifier/development/interviewQuestions/keywords/volatile.md

 ## Visibility + No caching.

 `volatile` guarantees that changes made by one thread to a shared variable are visible to other threads.
-Variables that are not annotated with `volatile` are stored in thread’s local cache and changes might not be immediately reflected in the main memory. `volatile` ensures that every read and write operation on the variable is performed on the main memory.
+Variables that are not annotated with `volatile` are stored in thread’s local cache and changes might not be immediately reflected in the main memory. `volatile` ensures that every read and write operation on the variable is performed on the main memory